As You Like It (1991 film)

-As You Like It is a 1991 film based on the play As You Like It by William Shakespeare.
+As You Like It is a 1991 British film based on the play As You Like It by William Shakespeare.
 It was devised, written and directed by Christine Edzard and produced by Olivier Stockman and George Reinhart.

 The music is by Michel Sanvoisin and the film stars James Fox as Jacques, plus Cyril Cusack, Andrew Tiernan, Celia Bannerman, Emma Croft as Rosalind, Griff Rhys Jones as Touchstone, Roger Hammond, Don Henderson and Miriam Margolyes.

 Production

+Sands Films, the production company that made the film, is owned and run by Christine Edzard, the screenwriter and director, and her husband Richard B. Goodwin.

+As You Like It was a very low budget production filmed on an empty plot of land near Sands Films studios in Rotherhithe in the docklands of east London, which at that time was only partially reconstructed.
+Some of the cast members were known in British and Irish TV and theatre, but none had a high international profile except for James Fox.